Requesting information from the municipality, Open Government Act (Woo)

 What is it?

 The Open Government Act (Woo) states that everyone has the right to access government information.
-For example, you have the right to information about municipal policy and decisions.
-The municipality informs its residents about this via press releases, door-to-door newspapers, or its website.
+For example, you have the right to information about the municipality’s policies and decisions.
+The municipality informs its residents about these matters through press releases, door-to-door newsletters, or its website.

-If you would like information that has not been published, you can ask the municipality to disclose this information by submitting a Woo request.
-If the municipality decides to disclose the requested information, it will send it to you.
+If you would like information that has not been published, you can ask the municipality to make it public by submitting a Woo request.
+If the municipality decides to make the requested information public, it will also send it to you.

 The Woo replaces the Government Information (Public Access) Act (Wob).